Light053/Online-store/README.md

-I will create an online zoo website to watch animals live, simulate donations for those animals, etc. using: React.ts, webpack, Redux Toolkit and more.
+I will create an online gadget store using the Amazon API